Culture of Jiangxi: Academy culture

 Since the academy represents the historical and cultural progress in a place, the importance of it gradually increased during the thousands of years in China.
 In ancient China, Jiangxi had four academies and they brought special learning atmosphere to Jiangxi for more than 2000 years.

 Tea culture

 Tea is one of the most popular drinks in the world; as a national drink in China, it represents not only the property of drinker but also the inspiration and tradition within the tea.
-Lushan Yunwu tea, which is named for Lushan Mountain in Jiangxi Province, shows the optimistic and peaceful character of people in Jiangxi.
+Lushan Yunwu tea, which is named for Mount Lu in Jiangxi Province, shows the optimistic and peaceful character of people in Jiangxi.